CORBAN OF LUNDBORG DESIGN | EST. 2011

 After four years of honorable active service in the Air Force, he decided to move back to Minneapolis and live as a mentor in a Gospel centered half-way house, assisting men returning from prison or treatment.
 Using the G.I.
 Bill he enrolled at the Minneapolis College of Art and Design (MCAD).
 Following a year of art school, Corban again felt uninspired by the classroom and left to pursue life as an entrepreneurial artist and travel.

-Tech.
-Sgt.
-Corban Lundborg is currently serving in the Air Force Reserve as a photojournalist at the 4th Combat Camera Squadron based out of Charleston, South Carolina.
+Master Sergeant Corban Lundborg is currently serving in the Air Force Reserve as a combat photojournalist at the 4th Combat Camera Squadron based out of Charleston, South Carolina.
 Corban is one of the unit's designated aerial photographers, working as fully qualified aircrew.
 The unit supports the Department of Defense with frontline imagery in combat, aerial and humanitarian environments.
 Corban's photojournalism work has been recognized around the world.
 He earned the title "Air Force Photographer of the Year" in the 2018 media awards and won first place at the 2022 international Best Combat Camera Competition.

 Corban is now living in Atlanta, Georgia where he creates full time, working on a variety of projects in different mediums, from painting to woodworking.
 He also leads a creative agency with his wife called CALM Collective, where he works as a creative director and cinematographer.
 His camera work has attracted top companies and non-profits from around the country, who have hired him as a director of photography on national ad campaigns and commercials.
 Moving forward, Corban's dream is to use his creative gifts to serve others and Christ.